ucdavis-bioinformatics-training/2020-August-Advanced-scRNAseq/data_reduction/project_setup_counting.md

 Divide this number by 4 and you have the number of reads in this file.

 #### Questions
+* What are the lengths of each read?
+* Can you identify the 10X parts of the read, CellBC+UMI, polyT, transcript?
 * How many reads?
+* What are the contents of the samples.txt files, how might this suggest you setup your project files.